 - Pennsylvania

-- The average price for canoe registration is 12 dollars to 22 dollars.
-The cost is 12 dollars for two years and 22 dollars for the full three years.
+- The average price for canoe registration is 12 to 22 dollars.
+The cost is 12 dollars for one year and 22 dollars for the full two years.

-- If your canoe is motorized and you are using it in a state-owned park, you need to register it.
+- If your canoe is motorized and you use it in a state-owned park, you must register it.

 6. Name Of The State